Jigsaws64/Jigsaws64.github.io/_posts/2024-06-10-CofeeShop.md

 ![MLG Coffee](/assets/images/Coffe%20Shop/MLG%20Coffee.png)

-It looks like we can successfully upload.
+The upload was successful.
 We'll use the inspector in the browser to view the image source

 ![Image source](/assets/images/Coffe%20Shop/image%20location.png)

 Looks like the image source is `assets/<assetnumber>` From here we will edit the request in Brupsuite to include a php command injection one liner

+## Gaining shell access

 ![File named changed](/assets/images/Coffe%20Shop/File%20name%20changed.png)